- 1. Name of the medicinal product

 Tarceva (erlotinib): Dosing Guidelines & Side-effect management Strategy

 This material is provided by Roche Products Ltd as a licence requirement for this medicine and forms part of the Risk Management Plan.
+Please register or log in to view the materials.

 Assessment of EGFR mutation statusWhen assessing the EGFR mutation status of a patient, it is important that a well-validated and robust methodology is chosen to avoid false negative or false positive determinations.